muratk5n/thirdwave/en/README.md

 ---

-For countries, esp. developing, focusing on Coal-H2+CCS route wld make sense; most countries have coal, no problem securing supply.
+For countries, esp. developing, focusing on Coal-H2+CCS route makes sense; most countries have coal, no problem securing supply.
 Can scale output up and down wout being restricted by land availability, panels.
 The rest would be perfecting the chemistry, optimizing